vizdata-f21/project-2-viz_biz/write-up/README.md

 ## Introduction

-We created a convenient website where non-R users and the public can navigate and customize famous modern art pieces recreated in ggplot, modifying some of the artwork aesthetics to make the masterworks their own.
-Our goal specifically was to promote digital extensions of modern, abstract paintings and to allow users to make personalized art downloadable for their own use.
-Furthermore, we also strive to increase public appreciation and awareness of using digital techniques, such as ggplot, to recreate/make original digital art.
+We created a convenient website where everyone can navigate and customize famous modern art pieces recreated using `ggplot`.
+Our goal is to promote digital extensions of modern, abstract paintings and to allow users to make personalized art downloadable for their personal use.
+We also strive to increase public appreciation and awareness of using digital techniques to recreating and making original digital art.

 We present the following 4 artworks: